An Information-theoretic Approach to Machine-oriented Music Summarization: Gaussian sampler summarization

 \section{Gaussian sampler summarization}

-In this section, we propose a novel method for machine-oriented summarization that aims at building summaries whose Gaussian distribution is as close as possible to the Gaussian distribution of the original audio descriptions of the song.
-Note that this corresponds to building a summary in a way that asymptotically minimizes the \KL~divergence of its Gaussian distribution to the Gaussian distribution of the original song, that is, building a summary that minimizes information loss.
+In this section, we propose a novel method for machine-oriented summarization that aims at building summaries whose Gaussian distribution of the data is as close as possible to the Gaussian distribution of the data of original song.
+Note that this corresponds to building a summary in a way that asymptotically minimizes the \ac{KL} divergence between both distributions, that is, building a summary that minimizes information loss.

-The summarization procedure consists in estimating a multivariate \SGM~for the original song and, iteratively, drawing synthetic samples from that distribution and picking the closest frame to the sample, using the scale-invariant Mahalanobis distance \cite{Mahalanobis1936}.
+The summarization procedure consists in estimating a multivariate \ac{SGM} for the original song and, iteratively, drawing synthetic samples from that distribution and picking the closest frame to the sample, using the scale-invariant Mahalanobis distance \citep{Mahalanobis1936}.
 We are essentially sampling from the original pool of frames.
 However, the frames in the audio are rarely exactly equal to the generated samples.
 Therefore, the distribution of the selected frames will not be exactly equal to the distribution of the samples, namely, their mean will be shifted.
 In order to minimize this error, we introduce a heuristic that updates a difference vector (initialized as 0), keeping track of the resulting shift and influencing frame selection in every iteration.
 The following pseudo-code illustrates this procedure:

-Note that this greedy algorithm does not guarantee a globally optimal minimization of the \KL~divergence.
-However, it is simple to implement and effective as validated by the experiments performed in this work.
+Note that this greedy algorithm does not guarantee a global minimum of the \ac{KL} divergence.
+However, it is simple to implement and effective as validated by the experimental results.